princeton-nlp/DinkyTrain/README.md

 [DEEPSPEED=1] bash finetune_glue.sh
 ```

-For fine-tuning on SQuAD, please convernt the models to HuggingFace checkpoints following the next section and use HuggingFace's [examples](https://github.com/huggingface/transformers/tree/main/examples/pytorch/question-answering).
+For fine-tuning on SQuAD, please convert the models to HuggingFace checkpoints following the next section and use HuggingFace's [examples](https://github.com/huggingface/transformers/tree/main/examples/pytorch/question-answering).

 ## Convert to HuggingFace